 As you can see, this URL is short, includes your service keyword, and tells the user and the search engines exactly what that page is about.

 7. Title and Meta Tags

-These tags are vital for telling Google and the user what that page is about and they play a role in getting the user to click on to your website.
+These tags are vital for telling Google and the user what that page is about, and they play a role in getting the user to click on your website.

 Above we covered optimizing your website URL, so we can now move on to the title tag.